-2. Turn the push-button ignition switch to ACC position.
-(At this time, the steering lock will be released.)

-- 3. Disconnect both battery cables.
-The steering lock will remain released with both battery cables disconnected and the steering wheel can be turned. - 4.
+- 2. Use the Intelligent Key or mechanical key to turn the ignition switch to the "ACC" position.
+At this time, the steering lock will be released. - 3.
+Disconnect both battery cables.
+The steering lock will remain released and the steering wheel can be rotated. - 4.
 Perform the necessary repair operation. - 5.
-When the repair work is completed, re-connect both battery cables.
-With the brake pedal released, turn the push-button ignition switch from ACC position to ON position, then to LOCK position.
-(The steering wheel will lock when the push-button ignition switch is turned to LOCK position.) - 6.
-Perform self-diagnosis check of all control units using CONSULT-III.
+When the repair work is completed, return the ignition switch to the "LOCK" position before connecting the battery cables.
+(At this time, the steering lock mechanism will engage.) - 6.
+Perform a self-diagnosis check of all control units using CONSULT-III.